DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 46 - 07.31.2025.md

 - A big crate appears at the door.
 - Brad must only speak to his patron as raps.
 And we all level up.
 - Level up (Bard)
+- We open the crate and mirror with cryptic threat to Linneaus's mom.
+Niccolo shatters the mirror.
+- Mirror creature appears and mirrors Linneaus.

 **Level Up**
 - HP: